qjd2413/baroque/README.md

 # baroque
-an esoteric programming language that translates musical notation to machine language
+an esoteric program interpreter that translates musical notation to machine language